Sole Fetish

 Psychology

-Alongside the contested cortical-adjacency hypothesis, mainstream accounts emphasise associative learning — an early or memorable pairing of feet with sexual arousal that is later reinforced — and the long-standing cultural eroticisation of feet across many societies.
-Krafft-Ebing's original "imprinting" intuition prefigures these conditioning-based models.
-The sole's particular appeal is often described in terms of texture and visual detail: the wrinkles read as an intimate, private feature of the body rarely on display.
-For the great majority of people the interest functions as an aesthetic preference rather than a compulsion, and the evidence base for any single causal mechanism remains thin and debated.
+There is no settled answer.
+Alongside the contested cortical-adjacency hypothesis, mainstream accounts emphasise associative learning: an early or memorable pairing of feet with sexual arousal that is later reinforced.
+Krafft-Ebing's original "imprinting" intuition prefigures these conditioning-based models, and the long-standing cultural eroticisation of feet across many societies supplies ready material for such learning.
+The sole's particular appeal is often described in terms of texture and visual detail, the wrinkles reading as an intimate feature of the body rarely on display.
+For the great majority of people the interest works as an aesthetic preference rather than a compulsion, and the evidence base for any single causal mechanism stays thin and debated.

 Prevalence & culture

-Feet are, by a wide margin, the most common body-part fetish.
-In the large internet survey by Scorolli and colleagues (2007) — which analysed 381 fetish discussion groups with roughly 5,000 participants and was published in the International Journal of Impotence Research — feet (podophilia) accounted for about 47% of body-part-focused preferences, the single largest category, with footwear adding a large share of object-related interest.
+Feet are, by a wide margin, the most common body-part fetish, and the sole is a slice of that.
+In the large internet survey by Scorolli and colleagues (2007), which analysed 381 fetish discussion groups with roughly 5,000 participants and was published in the International Journal of Impotence Research, feet (podophilia) accounted for about 47% of body-part-focused preferences, the single largest category, with footwear adding a large share of object-related interest.
 The Scorolli table is widely reproduced, including on Wikipedia's sexual fetishism article.
-The sole-specific subset is a smaller slice of that total, but it is supported by large, active online communities; "wrinkled soles" in particular has emerged as a distinct, growing niche even though dedicated sole-only research does not exist.
+The sole-specific subset is a smaller portion of that total, but it is supported by large, active online communities; "wrinkled soles" in particular has emerged as a distinct, growing niche even though dedicated sole-only research does not exist.
 The popularity figures in this entry are therefore calibrated to foot-fetish data and scaled down accordingly.

 Safety, consent & law